Skip to main content

 What is a fire risk assessment and do I need one?

-A fire risk assessment (FRA) reviews the dangers of a fire breaking out in your building and recommends ways to reduce risks and protect residents.
+fire risk assessment (FRA) reviews the dangers of a fire breaking out in your building and recommends ways to reduce risks and protect residents.

-Controlling fire risks is an important part of building management and the FRA is like the guide book for fire safety measures in your building.
+Controlling fire risks is an important part of building management and the FRA is like the guidebook for fire safety measures in your building.

 The assessment looks at: